36th Infantry Division (United States): Interwar period

 The 36th Division headquarters arrived at the port of New York aboard the USS Patricia on 4 June 1919 after 11 months of overseas service and was demobilized on 18 June 1919 at Camp Bowie.
 In accordance with the National Defense Act of 1920, the division was allotted to the state of Texas and assigned to the VIII Corps in 1921.
+In the reorganization of the division, the 71st Infantry Brigade was assigned to western Texas and the 72nd Infantry Brigade to eastern Texas; the 141st Infantry was organized in southwest Texas, the 142nd Infantry in northwest Texas, the 143rd Infantry in southeast Texas, and the 144th Infantry in northeast Texas.

-The designated mobilization training center for the “Texas Division” was Camp Hulen on Matagorda Bay near Palacios, Texas, where much of the division’s training activities occurred between the wars.
+The designated mobilization training center for the "Texas Division" was Camp Hulen on Matagorda Bay near Palacios, Texas, where much of the division's training activities occurred between the wars.
 The division headquarters was reorganized and federally recognized on 2 May 1923 at Houston, Texas.
 The division headquarters was relocated on 20 September 1930 to Fort Worth, and on 22 September 1936 to San Antonio, Texas.
-The division, less the 61st Field Artillery Brigade, conducted its summer camp at Camp Mabry, in Austin, Texas, from 1922–23, Fort Crockett, Texas, on Galveston Bay, in 1924, back to Camp Mabry in 1925, and at Camp Hulen from 1926-1939.
+The division, less the 61st Field Artillery Brigade, conducted its summer camp at Camp Mabry, in Austin, Texas, from 1922 to 1923, Fort Crockett, Texas, on Galveston Bay, in 1924, back to Camp Mabry in 1925, and at Camp Hulen from 1926 to 1939.
 The 61st Field Artillery Brigade conducted its training every other year at Camp Bullis, near San Antonio, so that its subordinate batteries could conduct live-fire training at the artillery ranges located there.
-For at least three years (1931-33) the division’s subordinate units trained over 170 company-grade Organized Reserve officers of the 90th Division at Camp Hulen and Camp Bullis.
+For at least three years (1931–33) the division's subordinate units trained over 170 company-grade Organized Reserve officers of the 90th Division at Camp Hulen and Camp Bullis.